Social Identity Theory (Tajfel and Turner)

 In these studies, the different participants were randomly assigned to groups.
 Their membership was basically pointless, yet the participants preferred the group they were assigned to.

-With these results, Tajfel first proposed the concept of social identity in 1972.
-Then Tajfel and his student Turner published Social Identity Theory in 1979.
+With these results, Tajfel first proposed the concept of social identity in the European Journal of Social Psychology in 1972.
+Then Tajfel and his student Turner published the theory in 1979.

 Social Identity Theory describes three mental processes that people go through when they classify their in- or out-group.
 The three processes are explained below.